Noah (Adam Brody) and Joanne (Kristen Bell) sit on a red velvet couch in a green room.

 Photograph by Adam Rose

-Bell — who has been a part of some of the most beloved television series for over two decades now, from Veronica Mars to Gossip Girl and The Good Place — wasn’t looking for her next series when Foster’s script for a comedy about two unlucky-in-love people came her way.
-“I read Nobody Wants This and the character and the subject matter and the tone was so appealing, so unique and novel, I had to say yes because it’s rare that you read something that you’ve truly never seen before,” she remembers.
+Bell — who has been a part of some of the most beloved television series for over two decades now, from Veronica Mars to Gossip Girl and The Good Place — wasn’t looking for her next series when Foster’s script came her way.
+“I read Nobody Wants This and the character and the subject matter and the tone were so appealing, so unique and novel, I had to say yes because it’s rare that you read something that you’ve truly never seen before,” she remembers.

-Joanne, an open — yet hardened — book who finds connection with others by putting them at ease with her wit and curiosity, both on and off her podcast, is a role tailor-made for Bell, allowing the actor to draw from her facility with sharp-witted comedy and real human drama.
+Joanne, an open — yet hardened — book who finds connection with others by putting them at ease with her wit and curiosity, both on and off her podcast, is a role tailor-made for Bell.
 Wielding snappy comebacks and self-deprecating remarks as a defense mechanism, Joanne is not afraid to confront the parts of herself she might not like and is eager to break her own obsessive and impulsive patterns.
-“I saw in Joanne something I sometimes see in myself and see in the world around me,” Bell says.
+“I saw in Joanne something I sometimes see in myself and in the world around me,” Bell says.

-When the self-proclaimed “too much” Joanne finally meets a guy she actually likes in “hot rabbi” Noah, she realizes that just because a relationship is challenging does not mean it’s not worth pursuing: “I thought the dynamic was so interesting, between one person who is bad at adulting and the other person who’s almost too good at adulting.
-Joanne craves spontaneity, and Noah almost seems allergic to it.
-They’re polar opposites in almost every way, but their desire for growth, even if subconsciously, [draws] them together.”
+When the self-proclaimed “too much” Joanne finally meets a guy she actually likes in “hot rabbi” Noah, she realizes that just because a relationship is challenging does not mean it’s not worth pursuing: “I thought the dynamic was so interesting: one person who is bad at adulting and the other person who’s almost too good at adulting.
+They’re polar opposites in almost every way, but their desire for growth, even if subconscious, [draws] them together.”

 Joanne (Kristen Bell) stands in the bleachers of a basketball court in jeans and a brown shirt.